boeschenstein/EFCore3/README.md

 ### EF Issues

+- Handling EF Core migrations in a team: <https://jkdev.me/handling-ef-core-migrations/>
-If you are stuck (parallel migrations from other users), it sometime helps to add an empty migration.
+- If you are stuck (parallel migrations from other users), it sometime helps to add an empty migration. (tbv: still valid in EF Core?)

 ## Inheritance